Sreyasiv/Ecommerce-Follow-Along/README.md

 - Hides the cancel button if the order is already canceled.

 - Adds a "My Orders" link in the navigation bar for easy access.

+## Milestone 29: Integrating PayPal Payment Gateway

+### Overview

+In this milestone, we have set up the foundation for integrating an online payment gateway using the PayPal API.
+This feature enhances the application by providing users with an option to make secure online payments.

+### Features

+- PayPal Sandbox Setup: Created a PayPal Developer account and configured sandbox accounts.

+- Client ID Storage: Retrieved and saved the PayPal sandbox client ID.

+- Payment Options: Added radio buttons on the order confirmation page to select between Cash on Delivery (COD) and Online Payment.

+- Dynamic PayPal Button Display: The PayPal payment button is displayed when the user selects the online payment option.

+This milestone sets up the groundwork for integrating and using PayPal payment buttons in the next milestone.

+## Milestone 30: Implementing PayPal Online Payments

+### Overview

+This milestone continues from Milestone 29, where we set up a PayPal account and retrieved the UserID.
+Now, we focus on implementing online payments using the PayPal API in our application.

+### Features

+- PayPal API Integration: Implemented online payments using the PayPal API and client key.

+- React PayPal Package: Installed and used react-paypal-js to integrate PayPal payment options.

+- PayPalScriptProvider: Utilized this component to display online payment methods like credit and debit card options.

+This milestone ensures a seamless and secure online payment experience for users.

+## Milestone 31: Implementing Global State Management with Redux

+### Overview

+In this milestone, we have integrated Redux for global state management in our application.
+This helps maintain a centralized state, improving data consistency and management across components.

+### Features

+- Redux Store Setup: Configured a Redux store to manage global states.

+- User Email State Management: Stored user email in the global state using Redux.

+### Folder Structure:

+- Created a store folder containing store.js and userActions.js.

+- Redux Store Configuration:

+- Implemented store.js to configure the Redux store with a userReducer for managing email state.

+- Created setEmail function in userActions.js to update the email state globally.

+- Provider Setup: Wrapped the App component with the Redux Provider in index.js to enable state access throughout the application.